oemera/hackful-ios/README.md

 This library is distributed under the terms of the MIT/X11.

-While not required, I greatly encourage and appreciate any improvements that you make to this library be contributed back for the benefit of all who use Hackful iOS App.
+While not required, I greatly encourage and appreciate any improvements that you make to this library be contributed back for the benefit of all who use Hackful iOS app.

 [oemera]: http://dailyoemer.com
 [hackful.com]: http://hackful.com